Skip to main content

 HB76House

-Provides relative to notification of inmates released from a parish prison or jail (OR NO IMPACT See Note)
+Provides relative to notification of inmates released from a parish prison or jail or state correctional facility (RE NO IMPACT See Note)

-Provides relative to notification of inmates released from a parish prison or jail (OR NO IMPACT See Note)
+Provides relative to notification of inmates released from a parish prison or jail or state correctional facility (RE NO IMPACT See Note)

 Pre-filed